It’s no secret that some of us scratch our heads over how to limit screen time. It shouldn’t be so difficult. Just turn off the TV, right?

 6. Use parental controls to help limit screen time

 That is, until the kids are old enough to figure them out and lock you out of them.
 Use them while you can.
-Non-negotiable is the fact that I need to know all my kids passwords and they have to show me anything that’s on or that they post from their devices.
+Non-negotiable is the fact that I need to know all my kid’s and they have to show me anything that’s on or that they post to their devices.

 7. Set a timer to enforce screen time limits

 I do this for reading time as well as screen time.
-It is less painful and the kids understand the clock doesn’t lie.
-It’s just a tool.
-Plus I can be the “coolest mom ever” when I give five extra minutes.
+It is less painful and the kids understand that the clock doesn’t lie—it’s just a tool.
+Plus, I can be the “coolest mom ever” when I give five extra minutes.

-Chores completed can earn minutes of screen time, or screen time can be tracked on a daily basis.
+Chores completed can earn minutes of screen time, or screen time can be tracked daily.
 Kids can even compete to earn maximum or bonus minutes by doing extra chores.
 Fun, right?

 If it’s nice, go for a walk, play outside, jump rope, or ride bikes.
 If it’s stormy, play card or board games, read a book together, draw a picture or write a story.
 You could even challenge them at one of their own games, even one online.
 You won’t be sorry you spent time with your kids.